Articles for Audiophiles by Steve Deckert

 by Steve Deckert

-My listening room at the shop was based on no engineering whatsoever.
+My listening room at our second shop was based on no engineering whatsoever.
 I knew it would be a bad room before I started.
 I thought this would be ideal for evaluating our amps in a handicapped environment (the real world) and would prove more enlightening than a perfect room (which few people have).

 Well to make a long story short, the bad room and served its purpose admirably until about 2 years later when I simply couldn't stand it anymore.
 After re-reading my Masters Handbook on Acoustics by Alton Everest, I was inspired to remodel the room, especially after I realized that it was physically possible to change it's dimensions to exactly fit one of the optimal formulas below: